Tom Chaytor

-Thomas (Tom) Chaytor (13 November 1870 – 30 January 1951) was an Irish tennis player.
-He was Irish Lawn tennis Championships finalist in 1894 losing to Joshua Pim.
+Thomas Chaytor (13 November 1870 – 30 January 1951) was an Irish tennis player.
+He was an Irish Lawn Tennis Championships finalist in 1894 losing to Joshua Pim.
 He was a semi finalist at the 1894 Wimbledon Championships in the men's singles event and a quarter finalist in the men's doubles event.
 He won seven career titles out of fifteen finals.

 Career

 Tom Chaytor was born on 13 November 1870 in Killiney, County Dublin in Ireland.
 He was one of three of his brothers who also played tennis, including the 1890 Wimbledon quarter finalist Grainger Chaytor.
-He played his first tournament at the 1890 County Dublin Championships at the Lansdowne Lawn Tennis Club where he reached the semi finals losing to Thomas Harrison Griffiths in 3 sets.
+He played his first tournament at the 1890 County Dublin Championships at the Lansdowne Lawn Tennis Club where he reached the semi-finals losing to Thomas Harrison Griffiths in 3 sets.